-Notably, both GDPR and CCPA are cross border laws, which means that even if your company is not located in the EU or California, it can still be fined for non-compliance.
+Notably, both GDPR and CCPA are cross-border laws, which means that even if your company is not located in the EU or California, it can still be fined for non-compliance.

-GDPR and CCPA have hefty monetary penalties for non-compliance, cause irreparable damage to customer trust, brand value as well as cause embarrassment.
+GDPR and CCPA have hefty monetary penalties for non-compliance, cause irreparable damage to customer trust, and brand value as well as cause embarrassment.

 Why do I need to worry about Consent and Communication Preferences?

 Data privacy penalties for Consent and Communication Preferences should not be taken lightly.
 Companies big and small have paid the price for disregarding these laws.

 Therefore, managing Consent and Communication preferences as an integral part of your outreach is a good practice to comply with various Data Privacy laws.

 Simply put, your subscribers must be conducive to why you are reaching out to them, and the channel you are reaching them on.
 If not, then they should have an easy way to let your company know, and your company should accede to their request.

 Per GDPR Article 4-11, Consent is defined as “..any freely given, specific, informed and unambiguous indication of the data subject’s wishes..”

 Data Subjects (AKA Pardot subscribers and/or Salesforce Contacts, Leads, Users, etc.) must understand what they are consenting to and must do so freely.

 You must give people a genuine choice and control over how you use their data.
 If they have no real choice, then consent is not considered to be freely given and it will be invalid.